abhi0395/mycv/README.md

 ## Research Interest

-My research focuses on understanding gas flows in the galaxy halo, also known as the circumgalactic medium, through the analysis of quasar absorption lines.
+My research primarily revolves around investigating gas flows within the galaxy halo, commonly referred to as the circumgalactic medium, using quasar absorption lines.
 I explore the connection between these gas flows and the formation and evolution of galaxies across different epochs.
-Additionally, I have a keen interest in developing novel tools for fitting and analyzing astronomical spectra coming from large spectroscopic surveys.
-I also make effort to build a healthy enviornment and peer community where people from different background and diverse views can grow together.
+Furthermore, I am deeply interested in developing and learning innovative methodologies for fitting and analysing astronomical spectra coming from large spectroscopic surveys.
+Additionally, fostering a healthy environment where individuals from diverse backgrounds and perspectives can thrive collectively is a core aspect of my professional values.

 ## Positions